oldscienceguy/PebbleSDR/README.md

 ##Source Code
 ### Build Notes

+Install QT and after loading PebbleII.pro add ""make install" steps to Debug and Release configuration.

+Sometimes you have to manually delete the QT directories with makefiles when changing from Debug to Release.

-* Mavericks / XCode 5 does not include a GDB debugger in the command line tools as in previous releases.
+Mavericks / XCode 5 does not include a GDB debugger in the command line tools as in previous releases.
 QT Creator will work with the new LLVM, but works better with GDB.
 To install GDB (actually ggdb) using macports:

 	* sudo port install gdb
 *
 ###Coding Style